Sunday, June 30, 2024

 Adding a wiring diagram below because in 3 days I will forget how I wired all the dev board crap on my bench and be extremely unhappy to have to figure it out again.
 Live and learn?
 Usually nope, this time--maybe.

 --I need another algorithm to analyze incoming low frequencies--say .5hz or .1hz to maybe 10hz.
-Not useful for audio, but in music synthesis, recording studios, bench automation and other environments I see these low frequency rising and falling edges--sorry: Frequently
+Not useful for audio, but in music synthesis, recording studios, bench automation and other environments I see these low frequency rising and falling edges--frequently

---It would be nice to do something that utilizes the 2nd core on the RP2040 to learn more about that--looks pretty easy, see the video here.
-I've been putting off messing around with this important feature; it's time to dig in, maybe next time?
+--Utilizes the second core of the RP2040--looks pretty easy, see the video here.
+I've been putting experimenting with this important feature; maybe next time?

---Autoranging is needed--since the counting algorithms change based on the rough frequency seen at input.
-So far I can think of 3 different settings: low frequency to 10hz, about 10hz to maybe 2K, and 2K and above.
-So some sort of ranging hardware and software are needed, yes, but I will probably get lazy and put this on a switch, which might be good enough.
+--Auto-ranging--the counting algorithms should change based on the rough frequency seen at input.
+So far I can think of 3 different settings: .01hz to 10hz, about 10hz to 2K, and 2K and above.
+So some sort of ranging is needed but I will probably get lazy and put this on a switch which might be good enough.

 And of course, once I have everything jumpered together on the bench I need to turn it into a working prototype.
-The gerber to PCB part is super easy, using my sponsors, who BTW are celebrating their 10th anniversary and have asked me to provide a video so they can continue to party down.
+More to come, but this project is starting to feel like a nuisance to me.

 More coming up.
 Until then, enjoy the beginning of summer.